TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 2. Wait till the dish gives out that satisfying smell
 3. Start munching!

-This is common to all websites, you set the oven up for what you want (visit any URL, like https://theodinproject.com/), wait for the oven to be done with the cooking (the loading screen), and tada, enjoy your delicious food (your page is ready for use).
+This is common to all websites, you set the oven up for what you want (visit any URL, like [https://theodinproject.com/](https://theodinproject.com/)), wait for the oven to be done with the cooking (the loading screen), and tada, enjoy your delicious food (your page is ready for use).
 But what if you forgot to add some spices before you cooked it up?
 You have to repeat this flow again:

 1. Add the spices to the chicken
 2. Put it back into the oven and set it up to be reheated
 3. Wait for it to be nice and warm
 4. Now you can eat it!

 Here is where we reiterate, **the chicken needs to be reheated**.
 In a general multi-page application (MPAs), the browser reloads every time you click on a link to navigate.
 With client-side routing, **you never leave the page you are on** - you bring the microwave to the table to ensure that you don't run into the "missing spices" issues.
-The data is rendered with Javascript, instead of letting the browser handle it.
+The link requests are intercepted by the Javascript that you write, instead of letting them go directly to the server.

 ### A Reactive Solution